Transformers universe in order Transformers Marathon

 Why This Order Works

 Plan wisely.
-This marathon isn't a sprint; you're looking at over 17 hours of robot action.
-Spread it over several evenings or make it a weekend event with friends.
-Prepare snacks with a 'Cybertronian' twist (blue popcorn, anyone?), and challenge your friends to a "who's your favorite Autobot?" battle.
-Turn on your surround sound, and don't forget to take a breather after Dark of the Moon that ending packs a punch.
+This marathon isn't a sprint; it'll take over 17 hours of robot action.
+You can spread it out over a few evenings or make it a weekend thing with friends.
+Prepare snacks with a "Cybertronian" twist (blue popcorn, anyone?), and challenge your friends to a "who's your favorite Autobot?" battle.
+Turn on your surround sound and take a breather after Dark of the Moon; that ending is powerful.
+Are you ready to roll out?
+Now you know exactly how to watch the Transformers movies in chronological order.
+The battle for Cybertron, the protection of Earth, and the friendships between humans and machines all come to life in this epic journey.
+Enjoy the ride!